-The MFM Module installs in the third position of the MCP.
-The main purpose of the MFM daughter board is to provide DSPs for DTMF and tone detection.
+The MFM Module can only be installed in LOC1 and LOC2 of any LP40 card.
+The purpose of the MFM daughter board is to provide DSPs for DTMF and tone detection (busy tone, ringback, etc.) This is the same MFM daughter board used on the OfficeServ 500 and OfficeServ 7200 systems.

-• Twelve (12) DSPs for DTMF and tone detection.
+Twelve (12) DSPs for DTMF and tone detection.